knwin/generic/raspi-gui.md

-How to run GUI on raspberry pi if it cannot show up start up and configration does not work boot your raspberry pi scan IP address and find the one with the correct mac addrress
+# How to run GUI on raspberry pi
+if it cannot show up start up and configration does not work -boot your raspberry pi
-#Putty
+- on your laptop, scan IP address and find the one with the correct mac addrress
+-
 open putty on your laptop
  - enter ip address
  - log in with raspberry admin account